git-town/git-town/website/src/commands/observe.md

 git observe alpha beta
 ```

-Check out a remote branch (that doesn't exists locally on your machine yet) and
+Check out a remote branch (that exists at origin but not on your local machine)
-make it observed:
+and make it observed:

 ```fish
 git observe other-branch